An Empirical Investigation of Reconstruction-Based Models for Seizure Prediction from ECG Signals: Materials and Methods

 \subsection{Data Acquisition}

-In this study, the data were acquired from the Siena Scalp EEG Database \cite{Detti.2020}, a comprehensive, open-access dataset provided by the University of Siena, Italy.
-This dataset contains simultaneous scalp EEG and ECG recordings from 14 epilepsy patients, primarily diagnosed with focal epilepsy and with some cases exhibiting generalized tonic-clonic seizures.
-Each patient recording captures at least one complete seizure event.
-A summary of the demographic data of the patients and a selection of clinical characteristics are provided in Table \ref{tbl_dataset}.
+In this study, data were obtained from the Siena Scalp EEG Database \cite{Detti.2020}, a comprehensive open-access dataset provided by the University of Siena, Italy.
+The dataset includes simultaneous scalp EEG and ECG recordings from 14 patients with epilepsy, primarily diagnosed with focal epilepsy, with some cases involving generalized tonic-clonic seizures.
+Each recording contains at least one complete seizure event.
+A summary of patient demographics and selected clinical characteristics is presented in Table \ref{tbl_dataset}.

-The ECG signals in the Siena Database are recorded at a high sampling rate of 512 Hz, ensuring sufficient temporal resolution to capture subtle cardiac rhythm variations that may indicate impending seizure onset.
-Furthermore, annotations are provided for each seizure event, marking the onset and offset times, which allows for accurate identification of cardiac events associated with seizures \cite{Detti.2020a, Goldberger.2000}.
+The ECG signals in the dataset are sampled at 512 Hz, providing sufficient temporal resolution to capture subtle variations in cardiac activity associated with impending seizures.
+In addition, the dataset includes expert annotations specifying seizure onset and offset times, enabling precise alignment of cardiac dynamics with seizures \cite{Detti.2020a, Goldberger.2000}.